Cities can earn a maximum ParkScore® of 100.

 - Population density - weighted at 50%

 - Density of children age 19 and younger - weighted at 25%

-- Percentage of households with income less than 75% of city median income—25%
+- Density of individuals in households with income less than 75% of city median income - 25%

 Each city’s park need is mapped from data collected in the 2015 Forecast Census block groups provided by Esri.
 Learn more.